-The Delaware Secretary of State's Office (Secretary) has confirmed that on or around July 14, 2023 it mailed letters to companies inviting them to join the state's Unclaimed Property Voluntary Disclosure Agreement (VDA) Program.

-As stated in previous mailings, companies that do not respond and enroll in the VDA Program within 90 days of the date of the letter will be referred to Delaware's Department of Finance for audit.
+The Delaware Secretary of State's Office (Secretary) has confirmed that on or around February 23, 2024, it will be mailing letters to companies inviting them to join the state's Unclaimed Property Voluntary Disclosure Agreement (VDA) Program.
+A second mailing will be sent on or around July 26, 2024.
+Companies that do not respond and enroll in the VDA Program within 90 days of the date of the letter will be referred to Delaware's Department of Finance for audit.
 As such, it is imperative that companies be on the lookout for these mailings and respond in a timely manner.